-(a) On the Commencement Date, Enron shall pay Argus a fee of $40,000.00 (the "Exclusivity Fee") for the Service, such Exclusivity Fee to be due and payable at the offices of Argus set forth herein.
-The Exclusivity Fee paid to Argus' is in consideration of Argus' obligation to provide the Service exclusively to Enron as set forth in Section 5 and such Exclusivity Fee shall be refundable to Enron in the event of a breach of Section 5 by Argus in addition to any other remedies made available to Enron pursuant to Section 14.

-(b) During the Term, Enron shall also pay to Argus a variable fee (the "Variable Fee") on the thirtieth (30th) day after the expiration of each quarter (April 30, July 30, October 30 and January 30) which fee shall vary based on the number of Users during the preceding quarter and the Attrition Rate for such quarter in accordance with terms and conditions contained in Schedule I attached hereto and made a part hereof for all purposes.
-All Variable Fee payments for any fractional quarter at the commencement or expiration of this Agreement shall be prorated based upon the number of days in such fractional quarter.
-Notwithstanding the foregoing, the Variable Fee for each full quarter shall be no less than $32,625.00

-Exclusivity.
-The parties agree that Enron's competitive position would be significantly prejudiced and an essential purpose of this Agreement would be defeated if Argus were to provide the Reports to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged for the purpose of posting all or any portion of the Reports on a website or other external distribution.
-Therefore, Argus agrees that during the Term of this Agreement, Argus shall not provide the Reports to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged (including houstonstreet.com, Altra, Intercontinental Exchange and the alliance formed by American Electric Power Co., Aquila Energy, Duke Energy Corp., El Paso Energy Corp., Reliant Energy Inc. and Southern Energy Marketing or any combination thereof) for external redistribution, regardless of the location of such distribution or the language used in such distribution.
-In addition, Argus shall not provide any other information contained in any Publication produced by Argus to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged (including houstonstreet.com, Altra, Intercontinental Exchange and the alliance formed by American Electric Power Co., Aquila Energy, Duke Energy Corp., El Paso Energy Corp., Reliant Energy Inc. and Southern Energy Marketing or any combination thereof) for external redistribution, regardless of the location of such distribution or the language used in such distribution.
-Argus may provide the Reports to owners or operators of energy trading websites to the extent the Reports are to be used for internal distribution only.
+Exclusivity. (a) The parties agree that Enron's competitive position would be significantly prejudiced and an essential purpose of this Agreement would be defeated if Kase were to provide the Reports to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged for the purpose of posting all or any portion of the Reports on a website or other external distribution.
+Therefore, Kase agrees that during the Term of this Agreement, Kase shall not provide the Reports to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged (including houstonstreet.com, Altra, Intercontinental Exchange and the alliance formed by American Electric Power Co., Aquila Energy, Duke Energy Corp., El Paso Energy Corp., Reliant Energy Inc. and Southern Energy Marketing or any combination thereof) for external redistribution, regardless of the location of such distribution or the language used in such distribution.
+In addition, Kase shall not provide any other information contained in any Publication produced by Kase to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged (including houstonstreet.com, Altra, Intercontinental Exchange and the alliance formed by American Electric Power Co., Aquila Energy, Duke Energy Corp., El Paso Energy Corp., Reliant Energy Inc. and Southern Energy Marketing or any combination thereof) for external redistribution, regardless of the location of such distribution or the language used in such distribution.
+Kase may provide the Reports to owners or operators of energy trading websites to the extent the Reports are to be used for internal distribution only.
 Websites focused on the supply chain system in the energy industry shall be deemed energy trading websites unless otherwise agreed to in writing by Enron.

+(b) Enron agrees that during the Term, Enron shall not publish on the Enron Website any of the following publications:

+[________________________.]